 Finally, holding Amberjack to a higher standard, they don’t offer sizes smaller than 8s or bigger than 13s.

 Amberjack is an impressive company.
-James Seuss, the former Cole Haan CEO who oversaw the Nike merger, was also involved.
-Between Seuss and Kraljevich, it’s as if John Peters Avenger-assembled the shoe industry.
+James Seuss, the former Cole Haan CEO who oversaw the Nike merger, was involved in its inception.

 As far as hybrid shoes go, I fully recommend the Amberjack Originals.
 The design intelligently combines the athletic and the formal, and they’re comfortable right out of the box.